Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Computation of the Impacts

 For the SDM model, the average total impact is

 Note how this is the product of two terms, one on $\rholag$ and the other one on $\beta_r+\gamma_r$.
-The marginal of the first term can be easily obtained by transforming the marginal of $\rholag$, using function \code{inla.tmarginal()} in \pkg{R-INLA}, and the marginal of the second term can be obtained from the marginals of $\beta_r$ and $\gamma_r$ or using the linear combinations feature in \pkg{R-INLA} (see Section \ref{sec:other}).
-This also applies to the SLM model after taking $\gamma_r=0$.

-In order to approximate the impact, we will assume that both terms are independent and compute the mean and variance of their product, and then use a Normal distribution with these means and variances.
-If only a point estimate is required, it can be obtained as the product of the means of the first and second terms.
+In order to estimate the posterior distribution the average total impact, samples from approximate joint posterior of the parameters invovled can be drawn from the fitted INLA model using the \texttt{inla.posterior.sample} function \cite[][Chapter 2]{GomezRubio:2020}.